whzemuch/RCodeBox/README.md

+# RCodeBox
-# RCodeBox for a collection of customized functions, which will be organized in a R package in future.
+A  collection of customized functions, which will be organized in a R package in future.